 Note: As a fun exercise, try to write down everything you think is on your love map.
 You’ll be surprised at how specific the idea of your perfect partner is, that you have in your head already.
 It’s good to get these things out and become aware of what you’re looking for.

-This book doesn’t break love down to an exact science, and that’s a good thing.
+Why We Love doesn’t break love down to an exact science, and that’s a good thing.
 It educates you.
 It expands your knowledge in love and once you close it and put it down, that slowly seeps in.
 I believe this book has a very strong, but subtle power to influence your unconscious in a way that’ll make you behave more aligned with your love map.

 No one learns enough about love, I’d actually suggest this to you before a whole bunch of other books on success, productivity, or finance.

 What else can you learn from the blinks?

 - Why the only major difference in how we love can be found in cultural history